flink-extended/flink-scala-api/README.md

 ### Type mapping

-Sometimes `flinkadt` may spot a type (usually a Java one), which cannot be directly serialized as a case class, like this
+Sometimes built-in serializers may spot a type (usually a Java one), which cannot be directly serialized as a case class, like this
 example:

 ```scala mdoc:reset-object